Managing Persuasion Robustly: The Optimality of Quota Rules: Model

-Both the sender and the receiver have a common prior $\rho\in \Delta\states$ over the unknown state.
-Additionally, the sender can commit to a signal structure for sending informative signals to the receiver.
-Without loss of generality, we take a belief based approach and represent a signal structure $\info$ as a distribution over posteriors that satisfies Bayesian consistency.
-Formally, we denote the set of feasible signal structures as
+The sender can commit to an information structure $\info$ that provides informative signals to the receiver.
+It turns out to be without loss of generality to model the information structure using the \emph{belief-based} approach: we represent $\info$ as a distribution over the posterior beliefs $\mu\in\Delta\states$ it induces,

-We assume that the sender only has limited access to the set of feasible signal structures.
-That is, there exists a set: